Skip to content

 across Product, Engineering, and C-suite

-• Pitched the Blocks operating-model bet to VP Product + VP Engineering as a Staff IC.
+• Pitched the Blocks operating-model bet to VP Product and VP Engineering as a Staff IC.

-• Shaped MoonPay's PED restructure in partnership with the incoming SVP of Product + CTO.
+• Shaped MoonPay's PED restructure in partnership with the incoming SVP of Product and CTO.

 • Retention calls held key Product, Design, and Engineering hires through MoonPay's acquisition-era turbulence.